SucksAtstuff/Succs-Origins/README.md

 **Weaknesses:**

 - Water Vulnerability: Despite your remarkable adaptability, water poses a critical threat.
 The Formless cannot swim and instead sinks in water, initiating immediate drowning.

+# **Cryo Mage**
+Origin Description: The Cryo Mage draws power from the icy depths, wielding frosty magic to freeze foes and shape the environment.
+In the frigid landscapes of Minecraft, this origin reigns supreme, turning the world into a winter wonderland of both beauty and peril.

+Abilities:

+- Frost Nova: Unleash a burst of icy energy, freezing nearby enemies and creating slippery surfaces, disrupting their movements.
+- Glacial Fortification: Temporarily fortify your surroundings with ice, creating barriers for protection or freezing adversaries in their tracks.

+**Weaknesses:**

+- Heat Sensitivity: The Cryo Mage's powers are influenced by temperature.
+In warmer biomes, the effectiveness of their icy abilities diminishes, requiring strategic adaptation to the environmental conditions.
+- Vulnerability to Flames: The chilling nature of the Cryo Mage makes them particularly susceptible to fire.
+They take additional damage from fire-based attacks, emphasizing the delicate balance between freezing foes and avoiding the scorching power of flames.